Chyaru/UPRobotics/README.md

 ROS UPRobotics
 We're a mexican team which is developing a rescue robot, in order to participate in the Robocup Rescue League.

-# RASPBERRY PI 4 AND ROS2 ACCESS TO PINS ON UBUNTU MATE 22.04
+# RASPBERRY PI 4 AND ROS2 ACCESS TO PINS ON UBUNTU MATE 22.04 C++

 - Download pigpio library in ros2_ws/src: http://abyz.me.uk/rpi/pigpio/
 - Make sure your CMakeList contains the target_link_libraries(<name> pigpiod_if2)